Process modelling fundamentals

 Logical design elements

 Logical design concepts in designing process models describe the logical flow of the data through the business process.
-Process models generally include:1
+As shown in the diagram below, process models generally include:

 • the participants in the process who are associated with specific roles or belong to specific groups of entities (i.e. pools)